nandaydas/nandaydas/README.md

 ### Hi there, I'm Nanday 😎

 ## I'm a Developer, and YouTuber!
-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a Java!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to Ride motorcycles & play games

 ### Connect with me: